cscvlab/SKS-Homography/README.md

 SKS and ACA exhibit many unique properties in algebra, some of which are shown below.

 ### No Need to Construct A Linear System of Equations
-Previous 4-point homography methods (NDLT-SVD, HO-SVD, GPT-LU, RHO-GE) follow the same way to construct a square system of linear equations, followed by solving it through well-established matrix factorization methods, such as SVD and LU,
+Previous 4-point homography methods follow the same way to construct a square system of linear equations, followed by solving it through well-established matrix factorization methods, such as SVD and LU,
 ```math
 \mathbf{A}_{8*9}*\mathbf{h}_{9*1}=\mathbf{0} \quad \mathcal{or} \quad \mathbf{A}_{8*8}*\mathbf{h}_{8*1}=\mathbf{b}_{8*1}.
 ```